TonyLeeVT/BlackBerryProtectTDR-PowerBIViewer/README.md

 # BlackBerryProtectTDR-PowerBIViewer
 Power BI Reports using BlackBerry Protect Threat Data Report data feeds.
+This Power BI Template includes reports for Event, Threat, Memory Protection, Devices, Policies, and External (USB) devices.
+This report can be shared with others in your organization and schedule to automatically download the TDR data once per day.

 ## Background